Many-body Chaos in Thermalised Fluids

-All of this, inevitably, leads us to central question of this work: How fast do perturbations grow in a classical, chaotic system and how does it depend on the temperature?
-From plots such as those shown in Fig.~\ref{epsilon} it is easy to extract the Lyapunov exponent $\lambda$, through a local slope analysis $\frac{d\log |\hat{\Delta}_k|^2}{dt}$ to determine the mean $\lambda$ and its (statistical) error-bar, and examine its temperature dependence by changing the value of $A_0$.
+This inevitably leads us to central question of this work: How fast do perturbations grow in a classical, chaotic system and how does it depend on the temperature $T$ as well as the number of modes, $N_G$ ?
+Furthermore is the scaling behaviour of $\lambda$ really universal?

+Although non-linear equations for hydrodynamics do not yield easily to an analytical treatment, it is tempting to theoretically estimate the functional dependence of $\lambda$ on $T$ and $N_G$.
+An extensive analysis (see Appendices C -- D) of the linearised equations for $\Phi(t)$ and $|\hat\Delta_k|^2$ show that under very reasonable approximations, which were tested against data, $\lambda \propto N_G\sqrt{T}$.
+Whereas for the Euler fluid this scaling is a consequence of the statistics of the strain-rate-tensor which determines the behaviour of $\Phi(t)$, the analogous result for the 1D system is obtained by straightforward algebraic manipulations, factoring in the statistical fluctuations, of the equation governing the evolution of $|\hat\Delta_k|^2$.

+Our theoretical prediction is easily tested by measuring $\lambda$ in DNSs of the full non-linear 3D Euler and 1D Burgers equations.
+From plots such as in Fig.~\ref{fig:growthOfDecorrelator}, we extract the mean $\lambda$ and its (statistical) error-bar, and examine its dependence on temperature $T$ (and $N_G$) by changing the magnitude of the initial conditions and hence the initial energy or temperature.
+(Surprisingly, $\lambda$ measured through such decorrelators are independent of $r$ or $k$, as was already suggested in Fig.~\ref{fig:growthOfDecorrelator}.)
+Figure~\ref{fig:lyapunovOfDecorrelator} shows a unified (3D Euler and 1D Burgers) log-log plot of all the rescaled Lyapunov exponent $\lambda/N_G$ measured---for different strengths and scales of perturbations and $N_G$---as a function of temperature $T$.
+The collapse of the data on the dashed line, denoting a $\sqrt{T}$ scaling, shows that the many-body chaos of such thermalised fluids \textit{is} characterised by the behaviour $\lambda \propto N_G\sqrt{T}$.
+It is worth stressing that these DNS results for the 3D Euler equations make the theoretical bound (see Appendix D) sharp.

-In Fig.~\ref{lambda} we show a combined plot of the re-scaled exponents $\lambda/N_G$ (explained below) for all the values of $\epsilon_0$, $\kg$ and $k_p$ as a function of the temperature $T$ on a log-log scale.
-Within our error-bars, these 8 sets of independent measurements show a complete collapse and a scaling behaviour $\lambda \propto \sqrt{T}$ as indicated by the thick black line.
-Surprisingly, the Lyapunov exponent measured through such a de-correlator is independent of the wavenumber $k$ as was already suggested in Fig.~\ref{epsilon}.
-Figure~\ref{lambda} is, to the best of our knowledge, the first reported results for $\lambda/N_G \propto \sqrt{T}$ in a chaotic and non-linear, many-body classical system obeying the equations of hydrodynamics.
-Remarkably, we also find strong evidence that the Lyapunov exponent also scales linearly with the degrees of freedom---$N_G$---in such extended systems.
+These, to the best of our knowledge, are the first results, and confirmation of earlier conjectures~\cite{Kurchan2016,Maldacena2016} and demonstrations for classical spin systems \cite{PhysRevLett.121.250602}, that $\lambda \propto \sqrt{T}$ in a chaotic and non-linear, many-body classical system obeying the equations of hydrodynamics.
+Remarkably, we also find strong evidence that $\lambda$ scales linearly with $N_G$ in such extended systems and independent of spatial dimension and compressibility of the flow.

-Although we are dealing with the non-linear system, it is nevertheless tempting to understand the essential features of these results.
-In particular, is there a theoretical way, starting with the linearised form of Eq.~\eqref{eps-equation}, to understand the scaling $\lambda \propto N_G\sqrt{T}$ as well as its $k-$independence?